Effective Date: September 21, 2004 amended May 9, 2007

 This policy applies to all CBC/Radio-Canada Employees.

-To provide an effective process that allows Employees to bring concerns or information about illegal activities or other Wrongdoing as defined in this Policy (including improper use of CBC/Radio-Canada funds, assets or resources) to the attention of their supervisor or the Senior Officer for review and resolution without fear of reprisal, to provide that participants in an investigation be treated fairly and appropriately, and to ensure that CBC/Radio-Canada has a process which favours transparency and accountability.
+To provide an effective process that allows Employees to bring concerns or information about illegal activities or other Wrongdoing as defined in this Policy (including improper use of CBC/Radio-Canada funds, assets or resources) to the attention of their supervisor or the Values and Ethics Commissioner for review and resolution without fear of reprisal, to provide that participants in an investigation be treated fairly and appropriately, and to ensure that CBC/Radio-Canada has a process which favours transparency and accountability.

 - Discloser means an Employee who makes a Disclosure under this Policy.
 This person is commonly referred to as a “whistleblower”.